transreductionist/mjwise-rkr-gst/README.md

 Methods:
 Some of the later methods are used for testing.
-1. get_size(self):
+1. get_size(self): The size, number of nodes is set in the load_initial_data method.
+The load_initial_data method is used for testing the linked list.
-2. remove(self, maximal_match_length):
+2. remove(self, maximal_match_length): Remove a node.
-3. find(self, maximal_match_length):
+3. find(self, maximal_match_length): Find and return the node with the maximal_match_length.
-4. add(self, maximal_match_length, data):
+4. add(self, maximal_match_length, data): Add a node.
-5. set_root(self, maximal_match_length):
+5. set_root(self, maximal_match_length): Set the root node to the node with maximal_match_length.
-6. move_to(self, maximal_match_length):
+6. move_to(self, maximal_match_length): Move to the node with maximal_match_length.
-7. move_down(self):
-8. move_up(self):
+7. move_down(self): A test method that moves_down from the current root node.
+8. move_up(self): A test method that moves_up from the current root node.
-9. load_initial_data(self, maximal_match_length, data):
+9. load_initial_data(self, maximal_match_length, data): Test method to load data.

-A doubly linked list is used to maintain a list of nodes (class Node) that contain lists of string data.
+A doubly linked list is used to maintain a list of nodes (class Node).
 Each node is associated with a maximal match length.
-The data for the node contains the match, and can be initialized with either a string or a list of strings.
+The data for the node contains a nested list of matching string data, each of length maximal match length.
 The \_\_init\_\_() handles the creation of the list.

-Importantly, the root node is set to the last position data was added or updated, and each node has an maximal_match_length attribute.
+Importantly, the root node is set to the last position data was added or updated, and each node has an maximal match length attribute.
 The linked list keeps track of the current maximal match length to improve efficiency.
-Given you are at a specific maximal match length, the next maximal match length it is more likely that the next will be nearby.
+Given you are at a specific maximal match length, the next maximal match length is more than likely to be nearby.

 # Function scanpattern():